livmaresh/3rdGenRandomEncounter/README.md

 ---
 ## 4. Execution

 After the installation/customization is complete, it is finally time for execution.

-Launch your game on the mGBA emulator and navigate to your hunting location.
+1. Launch your game on the mGBA emulator and navigate to your hunting location.
 If you are running in Horizontal/Vertical mode, position your character in such a way that you will bonk between two walls (preferably with three or more tiles on either side).
 If you are running in Acro mode, make sure you have your Acro Bike out and are standing on a tile where encounters can spawn.
-First, load the script by navigating to Tools > Scripting.
+2. First, load the script by navigating to Tools > Scripting.
 Select File > Load Script in the pop up window and select *main.lua*.
-Next, either run the script *main.py* from a terminal or your IDE.
-Enter your desired mode, and then re-navigate over to your mGBA window.
+3. Next, either run the script *main.py* from a terminal or your IDE.
+4. Enter your desired mode, and then re-navigate over to your mGBA window.
+Leave the window in focus and you are good to go!

 You will have about 5 seconds before your first action, which should give you plenty of time.
-Leave mGBA in focus and you are good to go!
 Side note: the mGBA scripting window indicates that you can press Shift + Left or Shift + Right to view different Pokemon.
 Do not do this or else your next encounter will be invalidated.
 Happy hunting :3